Can I be transparent with you for a moment?

 Yet, when the hurts are not so glaring, we can tend to want to attack, argue with or abandon the person.
 To help us navigate these relationships, God has given us a guideline to deal with those that are difficult to handle.

-How do you Deal with Difficult People?
+How do you Deal with Difficult People in a Biblical Way?

 We’ve all heard love your neighbor as yourself.
 But what does it really mean to love our neighbor?